 Controlling Diarrheal Illness in Daycare Centers

 Diarrheal illnesses are caused by bacteria, parasites and viruses.
 Primary symptoms can include diarrhea, fever and vomiting.
-Such illnesses can be especially harmful to children and are often spread –by bacteria that passes from the stool or soiled fingers of one person to the mouth of another person.
+Such illnesses can be especially harmful to children and are often spread –by bacteria that pass from the stool or soiled fingers of one person to the mouth of another person.
 This happens when basic hygiene and proper hand washing habits are not used.
 Frequent and thorough hand washing – especially among children – is the number one thing individuals can to do prevent the spread of disease.

 The following control measures will also help prevent diarrheal illnesses from occurring in your center: